 another encoding is used, an exception will be raised.
 In all functions

-below, a ustring s is indexed from 0 to (Ustring.length s)-1.
+below, a ustring s

 Copyright (C) 2010 David Broman.
 All rights reserved.
 This file